jjgonzalez80/SmsNica-API/README.md

 SmsNicaApi
 ==========

-Feel free to use this Api documentation template as you wish for any of your project! ;)
+Feel free to use this Api documentation template as you wish for any of your projects! ;)